gismo/gismo/extensions/gsXBraid/README.md

 non-intrusive, optimal-scaling parallel-in-time solver that builds on multigrid reduction techniques (multigrid-reduction-in-time or MGRIT).

-The gsXBraid extension provides a generic wrapper to XBraid's C++ interface that can be easily customized by deriving an application from the class `gsXBraid<T>` and overriding certain virtual methods:
+The XBraid extension provides a generic wrapper to XBraid's C++ interface that can be easily customized by deriving an application from the class `gsXBraid<T>` and overriding some or all virtual methods:

 ```cpp
 virtual braid_Int Access(braid_Vector, BraidAccessStatus&);